Certificate in Program Evaluation

 For results-oriented professionals

-NOTE: The Certificate in Program Evaluation is not being offered.
+NOTE: The Certificate in Program Evaluation is under revision.

 Good governance and public management require ongoing program evaluation and public accountability.
 Program evaluation seeks to assess the relevance, sustainability, impact, effectiveness and efficiency of government programs, projects, policies and regulations by focusing on program results and value for tax-payers’ money.
 It involves the systematic gathering of information about the performance of public projects, policies, programs and regulations in order to determine their relevance, success and cost-effectiveness